-The Ministry Fellowship Program provides qualified students in the Department of Church Ministries the opportunity to spend the Fall and Spring semesters of their senior year gaining hands-on, real-world ministry experience at an approved church under the supervision of seasoned ministry professionals.
+The Ministry Fellowship Program gives you the opportunity to spend the Fall and Spring semesters of your senior year gaining hands-on, real-world ministry experience at an approved site under the supervision of seasoned ministry leaders.

-Students enrolled in any degree program can earn academic credit through participation in a Global Internship.
+No matter what degree you're pursuing, you can earn academic credit through participation in a Global Internship.
 If you have never experienced hands-on ministry in a cross-cultural context, then this might be the perfect opportunity for you to broaden your experiential horizons.

-The LU Network allows students and alumni to search for internship and job opportunities.
+The LU Network enables you to search for internship and job opportunities.
 If you're unsure where to begin in your search for a job or internship, the LU Network is a great place to start.

-School of Religion students have access to professional career counseling through the Career Center.
-If you need help finding an internship, preparing for an interview, or drafting a resume, you can schedule a meeting with our School of Religion Career Counselor, Tyler Holder.
+As a School of Divinity student, you have access to professional career counseling through the Career Center.
+If you need additional help searching for an internship, preparing for an interview, or drafting a resume, you can schedule a meeting with our School of Divinity Career Counselor, Tyler Holder.

-Kevin is passionate about experiential learning, with experience in music ministry, leading worship, audio/visual, children's ministry, youth ministry, adult Bible study, preaching & teaching, small group leadership, one-on-one discipleship, open-air evangelism, and summer camp ministry, he understands the value of learning by doing.
-Kevin has also participated in two international missions trips to Brazil and Mexico, has three years of full-time pastoral ministry experience, and holds a Master of Divinity in Pastoral Ministry from Liberty University Baptist Theological Seminary.
+Kevin is passionate about experiential learning; with experience in music ministry, leading worship, audio/visual, children's ministry, youth ministry, adult Bible study, preaching & teaching, small group leadership, one-on-one discipleship, open-air evangelism, and summer camp ministry, he understands the value of learning by doing.
+Kevin has also participated in two cross-cultural ministry trips to Brazil and Mexico, has three years of full-time pastoral ministry experience, and holds a Master of Divinity in Pastoral Ministry from Liberty University Baptist Theological Seminary.